 Policy scan memo of local ordinances that may impact healthy eating, biking and walking

-The policy scans are intended to be resource documents for city staff, policymakers and health advocates as the cities consider changes to ordinances that may impact healthy eating, walking and biking.
-Public Health staff are working with Planning, Public Works and Environmental Health staff to include a few key recommendations from the policy scans into the Comprehensive Plan update in the three cities.
+The policy scans are intended to be resource documents for City staff, policymakers and health advocates as the Cities consider changes to ordinances that may impact healthy eating, walking and biking.

 This work was funded by the Statewide Health Improvement Partnership (SHIP) grant through the Minnesota Department of Health.
 The Bloomington Public Health Division receives SHIP funding on behalf of Bloomington, Edina and Richfield.